Astral-Lab/R2R-SESSION-5/README.md

 # React Course - Session 5

-Welcome to the **React Course** repository for **Session X**!
+Welcome to the **React Course** repository for **Session 5**!
 This repository contains the code and resources for the session.
 However, as of now, the code is not yet available.
 Stay tuned for updates!